teambit/docs/docs/bit-dot-dev/authentication.md

 ## Authentication issues

-Several things you can do if you encountered `fatal: permission to Scope <scopename> was denied` error message:
+Several things you can do if you encounter the `fatal: permission to Scope <scopename> was denied` error message:

 ### Timeout after a long hang time